brady-lab-rockefeller/conkat_seq/README.md

 ## How it works

-CONKAT-seq requires 3 processing steps to process subpool-demultiplexed amplicon sequencing data (FASTA format) to predicted networks of chromosomally co-clustered biosynthetic domains (GraphML format).
+**CONKAT-seq** requires 3 processing steps to process subpool-demultiplexed amplicon sequencing data (FASTA format) to predicted networks of chromosomally co-clustered biosynthetic domains (GraphML format).

 #### Pre-processing steps (repeat for every targeted domain amplicon dataset)
---
-**build_clustrering_table.py**
+---
+**Process 1: build_clustrering_table.py**
 Pre-processing (primer removal, length trimming, dereplication) of subpool-demultiplexed amplicon reads.

-Processed reads from all library subpools are clustered using VSEARCH implementation of the USEARCH algorithem.
+Processed reads from all library subpools are clustered using VSEARCH implementation of the USEARCH algorithim.
 Each cluster contains a set of highly similar amplicon sequences (<95% identity) originating from one or more library subpools.

 - input:
-    1. Folder containg amplicon sequencing fasta file(s).
+    1. Folder containing amplicon sequencing fasta file(s).
 Files must be demultiplexed according to subpool amplicon barcode.
     For example, if the targeted domain amplifcation was performed on a 384 subpools library (i.e., 384 PCR reactions), the demultiplexed data will consist of 384 individual FASTA files representing each one subpool sample.

 - output
     1. Domain amplicons clustering table in a UCLUST-format tabbed text format [sample_name.txt]
     2. Sequences of cluster centroids in a FASTA format	[sample_name.fna]

-**filter_clustrering_table.py**
+**Process 2:filter_clustrering_table.py**
 Parasing of the domain clustering table into a dataframe and filtering of domain varinats with low read counts or low number of subpool occurrences.

 - input
     1. Domain amplicons clustering table in a UCLUST-format tabbed text format [sample_name.txt]
     2. Sequences of cluster centroids in a FASTA format	[sample_name.fna]